Artspace Tampa

 Q: How much will rent be?

-The Low Income Housing Tax Credit program will partially finance the project.
+A: The Federal Low Income Housing Tax Credit program will partially finance the project.
 This limits the maximum amount that can be charged for rent based on the resident’s income.
 For example, a household making 80% or below the Area Median Income (AMI) for Hillsborough County can’t be charged more than $1,216 for an efficiency, $1,303 for a 1 bedroom, and $1,563 for a two-bedroom.
-These numbers are lower for those making 30%-60% AMI.
+These numbers will lower for those making 30%-60% AMI.

 Download the Arts Market Study report of findings from 2021